MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 When the variable `sum` is in-scope, `sum` and its value are automatically shown in the **Scope** section of the Debugger pane, and are also overlaid in the Editor pane where `sum` is calculated.
 Therefore you probably wouldn't need to define a Watch expression for `sum`, or a `console.log` statement to show the value of `sum`.

 The debugger gives a richer, more flexible display and environment than a `console.log` statement.
-In the Debugger, as you step through the code, you may display and change the values of all currently-defined properties and variables, issue JavaScript statements in the **Console**, and more.
+For example, in the Debugger, as you step through the code, you may display and change the values of all currently defined properties and variables, and issue JavaScript statements in the **Console**.
 (To display the Console, select **Esc**.)

 Breakpoints and Watch expressions are preserved when you refresh the page.